 Violence is premeditated behavior by an individual that seeks to cause psychological or physical harm to a person.
 In most countries, violent acts that one individual commits against another are considered a crime.

-The domestic violence originates in the nucleus of the family, during the coexistence between its members.
-The gender violence committed towards a woman for the simple fact of being a woman.
+The domestic violence It originates in the nucleus of the family, during the coexistence between its members.
+The gender violence It is committed against a woman for the simple fact of being a woman.

 What are the forms of violence?

 The ways in which acts of violence can be committed are the following:

 The physical violence It consists of causing bodily injury intentionally caused with the use of force or objects.
 Among them are burns, shaking, blows, throwing objects, attacks with weapons of any kind, confinement, among others.

 Are you looking for a lawyer specializing in Criminal Law?